isomerpages/moe-fairfieldsec/_parents/PDLP/Overview.md

 on all PLDs purchased through the school, and will be installed on devices that parents/guardians have opted for the student to use in lieu of the PLD purchased through the school, after parents/guardians have given consent.
-The DMA has 3 main components which will support the efficient use of the PLD in the classroom to enhance students’ learning and safeguard students’ cyber wellness:</p>
+The DMA has 3 main components which will support the effective use of the PLD in the classroom to enhance students’ learning and safeguard students’ cyber wellness:</p>
 <p>(a) Classroom Management Service: To help teachers manage students’ use